NevenaNikolic174/cafe_manana/README.md

 Project Description: Cafe Manana Website Development

-This project, undertaken during the second year of study, centers around the creation of a website for "Cafe Manana" using HTML5 and CSS3.
+This project, undertaken during the first year of study, centers around the creation of a website for "Cafe Manana" using HTML5 and CSS3.
 The project aims to showcase a variety of web development techniques and features to create an engaging and visually appealing online presence for the cafe.

 Site Structure:
 The website is meticulously organized, adhering to a structured layout that optimizes user navigation and content discovery.
 The content is thoughtfully arranged to provide seamless interaction and information accessibility.